projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-rdt.rst

 - The RDT capabilities are enumerated on the bootstrap processor (BSP) during the pCPU pre-initialize stage.
-The global data structure ``res_cap_info`` stores the capabilites of the supported resources.
+The global data structure ``res_cap_info`` stores the capabilities of the supported resources.

 - If CAT or/and MBA is supported, then setup masks array on all APs at the pCPU post-initialize stage.
 The mask values are written to